 Companies such as American Airlines, Australian Airlines, and others are looking into more flexible pricing and service options, leading to a decline in business class and a rise in what is being referred to as “premium economy.”
 This includes upgraded food options, noise-cancelling headphones, and larger seats.

 The aviation and aerospace industry continues to face a shortage of skilled workers, with 42% of company leaders identifying a need for maintenance technicians as their most urgent issue, ahead of climate change, globalisation, and political challenges.
 By 2037, the industry will need 800,000 more pilots, 769,000 new maintenance technicians, and an additional 914,000 cabin crew to meet demands.

 The increasing pressure of globalization and other challenges are forcing stronger partnerships between industry leaders, governments, and regulators.
 Political shifts such as Brexit and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership will also need to be addressed.
 Business partnerships with related industries such as taxi services like Uber and Lyft can help reduce congestion with dedicated pickup zones and driver-side amenities.

-At ASAP Aviation Procurement, owned and operated by ASAP Semiconductor, we can help you find all the rigid tubing parts for the aerospace, civil aviation, and defense industries.
+At ASAP Aviation Procurement, owned and operated by ASAP Semiconductor, we can help you find all the in-demand parts and systems for the aerospace, civil aviation, and defense industries.
 We’re always available and ready to help you find all the parts and equipment you need, 24/7-365.
-For a quick and competitive quote, email us at firstname.lastname@example.org or call us at 1-702-919-1616.
+For a quick and competitive quote, email us firstname.lastname@example.org or call us at 1-702-919-1616.